starfi5h/AlchemyFactoryCalculator/README.md

 - **♻️ button** — enable byproduct recycling for that node (appears when a byproduct is consumed elsewhere in the chain)
 - **☐ checkbox** — mark demand as **External Input**; the node will not be produced internally and appears in the External Inputs summary instead

-Use **Recycle All / Un-recycle All** at the top of each production chain section to toggle all recyclers at once.
+Use **Recycle All / Un-recycle All** at the top of each production chain section to toggle all recyclers at once, and the **💠** icon to expand/collapse the whole first level at once.

+Below the tree, a **Common Nodes** section lists any item+machine combination that appears more than once across the chain (e.g. shared intermediates), with links back to every occurrence, and a **Byproducts** section summarises unconsumed byproducts with links to their producers.

 ### Switching Recipes & Catalysts

 Click **🔄** on any node to open the recipe selector:
 - Choose an alternative recipe (e.g., Athanor vs. Advanced Athanor for Coke).
 - For **Advanced Athanor** recipes, select one or more **catalysts** (Unstable / Fertile / Resonant / Eternal) to change output ratios or input requirements.
-- If a chosen recipe would create an **infinite loop**, it is highlighted in red and cannot be applied.
+- For the **Paradox Crucible**'s custom-input recipe, pick which item to feed in via the Item Picker.
+- Recipe overrides can be applied **Globally** or **This Node Only**, via the scope toggle at the top of the modal (only shown when switching a recipe on a specific tree node).
 - Items with a `cauldronTarget` also show an **+ Add Cauldron Recipe** button to open the [Cauldron Recipe Modal](#cauldron-recipe-modal).

 ### Scale Modal